graham-walker/youtube-dl-react-viewer/README.md

     - Copy `.env.sample` to `.env` (you may need to enable view hidden files and folders)
     - Set environment variables by editing `.env`
         - Set `OUTPUT_DIRECTORY` to the location you want to save downloads.
 Set to an empty directory
+            - On Windows it is recommended to use a location as close to the root directory as possible `C:\youtube-dl` to avoid issues with the path length limit
         - Set `SUPERUSER_USERNAME` to the desired username for the superuser account
         - Set `SUPERUSER_PASSWORD` to the desired password for the superuser account.
 Value cannot be `'password'` and must be at least 8 characters
         - Set `JWT_TOKEN_SECRET` to any securely generated random string.
 At least 32 characters is recommended.
 Value cannot be `'secret'`
         - If using a HTTPS server set `SECURE_COOKIES=true`.
 If running locally leave the value as `false`
         - On Windows make sure `FFMPEG_PATH="C:/Path/To/ffmpeg.exe"` instead of `ffmpeg`.
-Using PATH for FFmpeg does not work in the web app on Windows
+Using PATH for FFmpeg does not work with the web app on Windows
         - If you installed yt-dlp using pip set `YOUTUBE_DL_UPDATE_COMMAND=python3 -m pip install --no-deps -U yt-dlp`
         - Other [environment variables](#environment-variables) can optionally be set
     - Return to the parent directory `cd ..`
     - Install additional dependencies and build the web app `sh install.sh` (on Windows run `install.bat` instead)
     - Start the web app `sh start-server.sh` (on Windows run `start-server.bat` instead)
-    - Access the web app in the browser `http://localhost:5000`
+    - View the web app in the browser `http://localhost:5000`
         - Access from other devices on your network by replacing `localhost` with your device ip address (find using `ipconfig` on Windows or `ip addr` on Linux).
 If this does not work check if your firewall settings are blocking Node.js
     - View the console output `pm2 logs youtube-dl-react-viewer`
     - Stop the web app `pm2 stop youtube-dl-react-viewer`